OpenSIPS/SIPssert/docs/tasks/sipp.md

 scenario runs in UAS mode
 * `service`: the destination service used to test; optional, default value is usually `sipp` (see `sipp -s` parameter for more information).
+* `scenario`: a variable that can be used in XML scenario files; it can be added to the `keys` dictionary as well, but the default value is the name of the SIPssert scenario

 ## Example